Revlon: Advertising

-Until the 1940s Revlon's magazine ads were drawn by hand and mostly in black and white.
+Until the 1940s, Revlon's magazine ads were drawn by hand and mostly in black and white.
 In 1945, Revlon began launching full-color photographic advertisements in major magazines and stores across the country.
 Revlon introduced matching nail polish and lipsticks with exotic and unique names.
 These ads were taken by the top fashion photographers of the day including Richard Avedon, Cecil Beaton, and John Rawlings.
 Some of these ads were for "Paint the Town Pink" and 1945's "Fatal Apple" with Dorian Leigh.
-In 1947 Revlon introduced "Bachelor's Carnation" and in 1948, "Sweet Talk".
+In 1947, Revlon introduced "Bachelor's Carnation" and in 1948, "Sweet Talk".

 In 1950, Revlon introduced a red lipstick and nail enamel called "Where's the Fire?", and later used "Fire and Ice" ads.
 One of the world's first supermodels, Dorian Leigh, starred in some of Revlon's most memorable advertisements of all time.
 In 1946, Dorian was covered in purple flowers and wrapped in a pale purple sheet for "Ultra Violet."
 In 1947, Dorian appeared in "Fashion Plate."
 In 1953, at the age of 36, she appeared in "Cherries in the Snow."
 Later that year she appeared in the legendary "Fire and Ice" ad shot by Richard Avedon.
 Originally, Dorian appeared in a tight, silver-beaded dress with an enormous red wrap.
 Her black hair had a silver swirl in it and she had her hands, with long red nails, positioned in front of her breasts.
 Charles Revson rejected Avedon's original ad as "too sexual."
 They re-shot the ad, this time with her open hand in front of one hip, the other in front of her cheek.
-The advertisement became Madison Avenue legend because of the full-page quiz next to the sensual ad.
+The advertisement became and advertising legend because of the full-page quiz next to the sensual ad.
 Almost 50 years later, in November 2010, Revlon re-created 1953's "Fire and Ice" magazine ad with actress Jessica Biel, and announced that they were issuing a limited-edition Fire and Ice lipstick and nail color, calling this campaign, "lips and tips."